Skip to content

 Log files are located in the "Logs" subdirectory of the Logi Plugin Service data directory:

 Logi Plugin Service provides logging possibilities also for plugins.
 The log messages from a plugin are written both to the Logi Plugin Service log file (when enabled) and to a plugin-specific log file.
-The plugin logging is always enabled, even if the Service logging is disabled.
-The plugin log file is located in the "Logs\plugin_logs" subdirectory of the Logi Plugin Service data directory.
+The plugin logging is always enabled, even if the Logi Plugin Service logging is disabled.
+The plugin log file is located in the Logs\plugin_logs subdirectory of the Logi Plugin Service data directory.

 Setting up logging for new plugins

-For a new plugin, the easiest way to take the plugin logging into use is to generate the plugin project with the Logi Plugin Tool (see Creating the project files for the plugin).
-The Plugin Tool version must be 5.6 or newer.
+For a new plugin, the easiest way to take the plugin logging into use is to generate the plugin project with the Logi Plugin Tool (see Getting Started).
+The Logi Plugin Tool version must be 5.6 or newer.
 The generated skeleton project contains the enabler code for plugin logging and an example of how to log messages from the plugin code.

 Setting up logging for existing plugins